PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

 If you are a user of our free file web-based or software-based tax preparation programs and related services and certain personal account information (e.g., your e-mail address) changes, you may update the information by signing into your account.
 HRB Digital cannot change information in your filed tax return.
 You must file an amended tax return to make changes to a filed tax return.
 If you have questions, you may contact us by calling 1 800-HRBLOCK.
 We will respond to requests within a reasonable timeframe.
 After proper identity verification, we will provide you with information about whether we hold any of your personal information.

 When you update or delete your information (including documents you upload to your account), we may maintain a copy of the unrevised information in our records.
-Additionally, if you request we permanently delete your account or information, we may still retain and use your information as necessary to comply with our legal obligations.
+Additionally, if you request we permanently delete your account or information, we may still retain and use your information as necessary to meet our internal policies or comply with our legal obligations.

 You may choose to limit our use or our ability to share your information in certain circumstances.
-To opt out of electronic communications, go here http://www.hrblock.com/privacy/optout.html, and to opt-out of all other communications, call us at 1-800-HRBLOCK.
+To opt out of electronic communications, go here http://www.hrblock.com/privacy/optout.html.
+To opt-out of all other communications, call us at 1-800-HRBLOCK.
 You may, however, continue to receive e-mail communications related directly to the services and products you purchase, such as payment receipts and e-file status notifications.

 The above paragraphs only apply to personal information we obtain through your use of our services covered by this Privacy Notice.
-You may still receive offers from us, our affiliates or H&R Block independently owned, third-party franchisees where they obtain your contact information through other sources.
-In order to opt-out from communications from our affiliates or franchisees, you must contact each affiliate or franchisee in accordance with their policies
+You may still receive offers from us, other H&R Block companies, H&R Block independently owned, third-party franchisees where they obtain your contact information through other sources.
+In order to opt-out from communications from our franchisees, you must contact each franchisee in accordance with their policies.

 Accessing Our Services from Outside the United States

 Our services are hosted on servers located in the United States.
 We also use service providers located in the United States to bring you our services.
-If you access our services from outside the United States, you consent to the transfer of your information, including your personal information, to the United States, a jurisdiction that may not provide the same level of protection to your personal information as your home country.
+The transfer of your information to the United States is necessary to deliver our services.
+Please be aware that the laws in the United States may not provide the same level of protection to your personal information as your home country.

 HRB Digital LLC